kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 2525
 ```

 The output is puzzling and unexpected.
-It no longer gives `50` as the cadence as in the previous calculation.
-The reason is that the `*` operator works differently for different kind of data.
-For number data such as `int` and `float`, the operator `*` does multiplication.
-However, for `string` data, the operator `*` does a *duplication* of the string.
-In the above code, what happens is that the string `25` is duplicated *two times* when executing `return steps * 2`.
+It no longer produces `50` as the cadence, as seen in the previous calculation.
+The reason for this behaviour lies in how the `*` operator functions with different types of data.
+For numerical data types such as int and float, the operator `*` performs multiplication.
+However, for string data, the operator `*` performs a duplication of the string.
+In the code above, the string `25` is duplicated two times when executing return `steps * 2`.

-It is important, therefore, to ask "What is the data type?".
-Using `mypy` would prevent such error.
-Notice that Python continues to execute the code without throwing any error.
-Python does not check the type.
-This is where running static type checker such as `mypy` helps.
+This example highlights the importance of asking, "What is the data type?"
+Using a static type checker like mypy can help prevent such errors.
+Notice that Python continues to execute the code without raising an error, as it does not enforce type checking at runtime.
+A tool like `mypy` allows you to detect such type mismatches before running the code, making it invaluable for catching these kinds of issues.

 ```sh
 $ mypy 03_cadence_str.py